Houston Ranger Station Historic District

 In the 20th century, Texas County experienced economic growth with the introduction of the railroad in 1903, connecting the county to other parts of Missouri.
 The county also witnessed an influx of residents during periods of economic prosperity, especially in the 1960s with the construction of the Mark Twain National Forest.
 Today, Texas County remains largely rural with a population engaged in farming, forestry, and small-scale industries, preserving its rich history while also embracing modern developments.

-This timeline provides a condensed summary of the historical journey of Texas County, Missouri.
+This timeline provides a concise overview of the key events in the history of Texas County, Missouri.

 • 1843 - Texas County was established by the Missouri General Assembly.